 Continuing Professional Development

-The Centre has helped contribute to Dublin City University’s ranking as the 27th Globally for the United Nations’ Sustainable Development Goals (UN SDGs) regarding SDG 1 - No Poverty, in the 2020 Times Higher Education (THE) Impact Rankings, which capture universities’ impact on society and is based on institutions’ success in delivering the United Nations’ Sustainable Development Goals.
-READ MORE
+The Centre has helped contribute to Dublin City University’s ranking as the 23rd Globally in 2021, 26th Globally in 2022, 27th Globally in 2023 and 27th Globally in 2020 for the United Nations’ Sustainable Development Goals (UN SDGs) regarding SDG 1 - No Poverty, in the 2021 and 2020 Times Higher Education (THE) Impact Rankings, which capture universities’ impact on society and is based on institutions’ success in delivering the United Nations’ Sustainable Development Goals.

 In September 2000 St. Patrick's College received funding under the special targeted initiatives from the Higher Educational Authority to establish an Educational Disadvantage Centre.
 Dr Ann Louise Gilligan was appointed to establish and direct the Centre and an administrator was appointed shortly thereafter.
 In November 2001 the College, with the then Irish Minister for Education and Science, Michael Woods, formally opened the Educational Disadvantage Centre.
 In January 2004 Dr Paul Downes was appointed as the new Director of the Centre; the Centre is administered by Valerie McLoughlin.